KenHuffman/hctutorial/README.md

 This program is split into a FilePacker and a FileUnpacker.
 The FilePacker will:

+- Analyze the file to determine which Packer to use
 - Count the number of characters in the input.
 - Build leaf nodes for each unique character with its frequency.
 - Build a combined Huffman tree from the leaf nodes.